kids-first/kf-portal-ui/src/style/README.md

 ## Strategy

-1. Use .less to customize colors and ant design component
+1. Use .less to customize colors and ant design components
-2. Export to scss to be use for the main theme and custom components
+2. Export to scss for the main theme and custom components
-3. Use css module and scss per components
+3. Use css module and scss per component
 4. Use scss exported variable for props and inline styling (should be avoid when possible)

-Naming convention for colors variable should follow ant design theme implementation
+Naming convention for colors variables should follow ant design theme implementation

 ### Motivation